DiscoverABC News Daily

 As Australians battle a cost-of-living crisis, ABC News Daily looks at the causes of inflation, rising rental costs, house prices, insurance costs and the price of groceries.
 Key experts in business and finance join Samantha Hawley, explaining the state of the economy, the unemployment rate and the jobs market.

-ABC News Daily follows developments in the Middle East and the war between Israel and Hamas, with insights into the mindset of Benjamin Netanyahu, Palestinians and the role of Iran.
+ABC News Daily follows developments in the Middle East and the war between Israel and Hamas, with insights into the actions of Benjamin Netanyahu.

 The podcast looks at the latest from Ukraine as Volodymyr Zelensky fights to repel the Russian invaders led by Russia's President Vladimir Putin.
 As China's Xi Jinping contemplates the future of Taiwan, ABC News Daily will sort fact from fiction.